CLOSED FOR THE SEASON • Information may be outdated. Add this

 ADDITIONAL TERMS OF ENTRY: Cinema on the Bayou reserves the right to disqualify any submission without refund of submission fees.

-By submitting the film, the filmmaker (or other person submitting) confirms that the film has not and will not be screened in Lafayette, Louisiana or released on VOD or other internet outlets prior to COTB, 2017.
+By submitting the film, the filmmaker (or other person submitting) confirms that the film has not and will not be screened in Lafayette, Louisiana or released in theaters or on VOD or other internet outlets prior to COTB 2019.
 He or she also confirms that he or she is authorized to submit the film, has cleared or will clear all intellectual property rights necessary for the screening of the film at this film festival, and holds harmless Cinema on the Bayou from any liability arising from the submission or use of the film.
 All submissions become the property of Cinema on the Bayou, and DVD's will not be returned.
 If the film is accepted, it is with the understanding that clips, photos and stills of and related to the film may be used to promote the Festival.

 Cinema on the Bayou does not pay screening fees or guarantee travel or distribution for filmmakers.